solenya-group/solenya/README.md

 A *current route* is represented with a component route's `currentChildName` value.
 So the `currentChildName` of the `Samples` component's router is `tabSamples`, and the `curentChildName` of the `TabSample` component's router is `banana`.
 Finally, the `currentChildName` of the `banana` component's router is simply ``, since it's a leaf node, i.e. itself has no children.

-The `childRoute` method is used by a parent router to map a name to child name.
-In this case, we use a straightforward mapping based on the property name of the child component.
+By default, the mapping from parent and child name to child component occurs by scanning the parent for children and returning one that has a `routeName` that (case insensitively) matches the name provided.
+For complete control, you could implement the `childRoute` method to customize that default behaviour.

 ## Navigation